sailinglab/pgm-spring-2019/_posts/2019-02-20-lecture-notes-template.md

 2. Update Step: Compute $P(X_{t+1} \vert Y_{1...t+1})$ from $P(X_{t+1} \vert Y_{1...t})$ (prediction), $Y_{t+1}$ (observation) and $P(Y_{t+1} \vert X_{t+1})$ (observation model)

 The predict and update steps are also called the time update and measurement update steps respectively.
 We will now derive equations for both steps for our state-space model.
 Remember that all hidden states and observations in the model are drawn from Gaussian distributions since they are computed via linear transformations.
-This means that all conditional and marginal probabilites in the model are also Gaussian distributions.
+This means that all conditional and marginal probabilities in the model are also Gaussian distributions.

 ### Predict Step Derivation
 Remember that the dynamical model is defined as $X_{t+1} = AX_t + GW_t$, where $W_t \sim \mathcal{N}(0,Q)$